Why does my dog scratch the floor like a bull

 Understanding these instincts can help you manage and adjust your canine’s behaviour effectively.
 By addressing their needs, you can create an environment where they feel secure and content, reducing the need for such actions.

-See also How to run like a dog
+See also How long can a dog be in labor between puppies

 Identifying Signs of Discomfort or Anxiety